roboception/rcdiscover/README.md

 Discovery of roboception sensors
 ================================

-This package contains tools for the discovery of rc_visard sensors via GigE Vision.
+This package contains tools for the discovery of Roboception devices (e.g. rc_visard and rc_cube) via GigE Vision.

-- `rcdiscover`: console application for discovering rc_visards
+- `rcdiscover`: console application for discovering Roboception devices
-- `rcdiscover-gui`: graphical application for discovering rc_visards and sending magic packets for resetting of parameters
+- `rcdiscover-gui`: graphical application for discovering Roboception devices and sending magic packets for resetting of parameters